Shelf Styling Ideas With Expert Decorating Tips

 The basic rule for decorating and organizing bookshelves is one-third of books, one-third of accessories, and one-third of empty space per shelf.
 If you need more storage, fill the bottom shelf with identical boxes or baskets.

-The number of items you should put on a shelf largely depends on the size and weight of the things you are trying to store.
-It’s essential to ensure that the shelf can support the weight of the items without sagging or breaking.
 In general, it’s a good idea to aim for a maximum of 25-30 pounds per linear foot of shelf space.
 Additionally, consider the spacing between each item to ensure they are not overcrowded and can be easily accessed.
 Ultimately, the goal is to create a functional, organized storage solution that meets your needs.

 Wood Shelf Styling Ideas